MadBomber/htm/docs/getting-started/quick-start.md

 ### Issue: Embeddings taking too long

-**Solution**: Check Ollama's status and ensure the model is downloaded:
+**Solution for Ollama**: Check the model is downloaded:

 ```bash
 ollama list | grep nomic-embed-text
 # Should show nomic-embed-text model
 ```

+**Solution for cloud providers**: Check your internet connection and API status.

 ### Issue: Memory not found during recall